mstksg/prompt/README.md

 By "pure", I mean that the actual eventual process of *answering* the prompts might be effectful (it might involve IO, or state, or STM...like database queries or prompts to a user).
-However, we don't worry about those for now.
-We **pretend that the prompting is pure**, and move on from there.
+When we're writing our actual logic, we never involve anything with IO, State, etc., so we don't unleash a whole can of worms by using, for example, a monad transformer over `IO`.

 ~~~haskell
 import Control.Monad.Prompt